monadplus/monadplus.github.io/_posts/2022-04-19-free-interpreter.md

 ```

 The following `program` creates two asynchronous tasks that after a period of time, return the integer `1` through an asynchronous channel.
 The main program waits for these two asynchronous tasks to finish and outputs the sum of the results of the asynchronous tasks.

+The source code from the examples can be found [here](https://github.com/monadplus/free-monads-examples).

 # Conclusion